 Great school leaders aren’t measured by how much they accomplish from August to June, but rather, how their students grow and thrive year after year.
-In the summer months, it is vital for leaders to reflect, innovate and strategize on making the next school year successful.
+In the summer months, it is vital for leaders to reflect, innovate, and strategize on making the next school year successful.

 In my work at CT3, I see effective educators who make great use of the summer months.
 Here are some ideas:

-- Re-set goals and practice “No”: Many principals think improving means adding to their “to do” list, but it’s more about setting a laser-sharp focus on your primary goals.
-Rather than saying “yes” to everyone, discern which activities contribute to the mission and student achievement and give them higher priority.
-If presented with something lower on that list, consider saying “no.”
+1. Reset goals and practice no: Many principals think improving means adding to their to-do list, but it’s more about setting a laser-sharp focus on your primary goals.
+Rather than saying yes to everyone, discern which activities contribute to the mission and student achievement and give them higher priority.
+If presented with something lower on that list, consider saying no.

-- Lead from the front: Most principals spend a considerable amount of time in the summer thinking about how to manage and “fix” low-performing teachers.
+3. Lead from the front: Most principals spend a considerable amount of time in the summer thinking about how to manage and “fix” low-performing teachers.
 Great principals spend more time pushing and supporting their best teachers, who then, in-turn, help others that struggle.
 This creates more of an asset-based culture and leverages the impact of your “rock stars.”

-- Play the long game when it comes to student culture: We often start the year with great plans to increase school-wide expectations and push achievement, but then routine sets in and things return to normal.
+5. Play the long game when it comes to student culture: We often start the year with great plans to increase school-wide expectations and push achievement, but then routine sets in and things return to normal.
 If you desire to change student behavior, you will need to engage in consistent practice, repetition, and modeling.
 Collaborate with teachers and staff to create an extensive plan for the first 25 days of the school year to achieve the desired culture.
-Create monthly checkpoints and use incentives to keep the priorities alive!
+Create monthly checkpoints and use incentives to keep the priorities alive.

-Even though summers are full of mental work, make time to play, rest and recharge.
+Even though summers are full of mental work, make time to play, rest, and recharge.
 The work we do is challenging and constant, and we need to be emotionally and strategically ready for the fall.